fatualux/python-notes/src/chapters/classes/abstract_classes.md

 - **Code Reusability**: Allows for the reuse of common code and functionality in concrete subclasses.
 - **Enforces Structure**: Ensures that all subclasses adhere to a certain interface and implement necessary methods, promoting consistency.

-### Conclusion

-Abstract classes are a powerful tool in object-oriented programming for defining a common interface and ensuring that certain methods are implemented by all subclasses.
-They help in creating a clear and consistent design, facilitating code reusability and maintainability.